Sheehan Syndrome

 Your healthcare provider may use the following to make a diagnosis if you’re experiencing symptoms of Sheehan syndrome:

 • Medical history.
 Tell your provider about any blood loss or other complications you experienced during previous childbirths.
-Let them know about any symptoms afterward (for instance, having trouble producing breast milk or not resuming periods).
-Communicate with your provider about any symptoms you’re experiencing, including when they occur and what improves them.
+Let them know about any symptoms afterward (for instance, having trouble producing breast milk or not getting a menstrual period).
+Tell your provider about any symptoms you’re experiencing, including when they occur and what improves them.

-• Blood tests.
-Giving blood will allow your provider to check the hormone levels associated with your pituitary gland’s functioning.
+• Blood testsYour provider will take a sample of your blood and check the hormone levels that relate to your pituitary gland’s functioning.

-• Imaging.
-An MRI can allow your provider to rule out other causes of your symptoms, like a tumor on your pituitary gland.
-They may order a CT scan if the MRI results are inconclusive.
+• Imaging tests.
+An MRI (magnetic resonance imaging) can allow your provider to rule out other causes of your symptoms, like a tumor on your pituitary gland.
+They may order a CT scan (computed tomography scan) if the MRI results are inconclusive.

 Your provider may check your hormone levels directly, or they may see how your pituitary responds to certain stimulants.